Tuesday, February 8 - Wednesday, February 9, 2022

 Will you make an attendee list available?

-We will provide an attendee list to all conference registrants.
+We will provide an attendee list to all conference registrants upon request.
 However, due to Privacy Act concerns, only those attendees who have signed and submitted a Consent to Release Contact Information form will be included on that list.
-If you would like to share your contact information with other attendees, please submit this form to email@example.com by August 6, 2021.
+If you would like to share your contact information with other attendees, please submit this form to email@example.com by February 7, 2022.

 If you are not attending the conference, but want to receive a copy of the attendee list, please contact the FEC's FOIA office in the Office of General Counsel's General Law and Advice Division at 202-694-1650.